taylortempleton/VerificationPractice_SimpleCPU/README.md

 ## Simple CPU
 This CPU is from a Cadence "systemverilog for design" course.
 I used the RTL only, but built the testbench entirely myself.
+For reference, some details are below.
 ![](CPUschematic_Opcodes_Snap.png)
 ![](StatemachineDecode_Snap.png)

 ## Verification Plan
-Inspiried by openHW, piziali mehta.
+I created my verification plan based on the following resources:
+Andrew Piziali's "Functional Verification Coverage Measurment and Analysis" James Peet's  "Verification plans : the five-day verification strategy for modern hardware verification languages" The Verification Academy's "UVM Cookbook"
+The OpenHW Group's Core-V Verification Project

 ([Verification Plan](Draft_VerificationPlan.xlsx))
 ![](Draft_Vplan.png)